dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 </video>
 </p>

+### L_infinity adversarial attack

+These optimization-based attacks are by far the most powerful

 ### Model stealing techniques

 Model stealing Techniques are used to “steal” (i.e., duplicate) models or recover training data membership via blackbox probing.